Why The Process Of Growing New Brain Cells Is So Damn Important

 What matters is the EGCG in the green tea extract and recommendations are to not exceed 300mg of total EGCG per day.

 I really hope that this article makes you think and contemplate a bit about life and that you were able to get at least a small nugget of knowledge out of it.
-My main goal is it to encourage readers to increase their awareness towards depression and mental health, so people would finally treat these with the seriousness they really deserve.
+One of my goals is also to encourage readers to increase their awareness towards depression and mental health, so people would finally treat these with the seriousness they really deserve.

 Never ever shy away from starting therapy or calling one of your local suicide prevention hotlines if the feeling of inner restlessness overwhelms you — the girls and guys there would love to listen to you!